Robust 1-Bit Compressed Sensing via Hinge Loss Minimization: Main Results

 In many scenarios of interest, there is some prior knowledge about the unknown signal $\grtr$ available.
 The hinge loss estimator \eqref{eq:hingeestimator} encodes such additional structural assumptions by means of a convex constraint set $\sset \subset \R^n$.
 Hence, we supplement Assumption~\ref{model:measurements} with the following signal model: \begin{assumption}[Signal Model] We assume that $\lnorm{\grtr}=1$ and $\grtr\in \sset$ for a certain subset $\sset\subset \R^n$, which is called the \emph{signal set}.
 Furthermore, we require that $\sset$ is convex, bounded, and $\vnull\in \sset$. \end{assumption} Perhaps the most prominent (low-dimensional) signal structure is \emph{sparsity}, for instance, if we have $\lnorm{\grtr}[0] \leq s$ for some $s \ll n$.
 The set of all $s$-sparse vectors (in the unit ball) is however not convex, so that Assumption~\ref{model:signal} is not fulfilled.
 But the Cauchy-Schwarz inequality implies that both $\sset=\sqrt{s}\ball[1][n]$ and $\sset=\sqrt{s}\ball[1][n]\intersec \ball[2][n]$ may serve as admissible convex relaxations, which meet the conditions of Assumption~\ref{model:signal}.
 For more examples of signal sets, see Subsection~\ref{subsec:appl:signalsets}.

 A key issue in signal estimation concerns the number of measurements $m$ that a certain recovery procedure requires to accurately approximate the target vector $\grtr$.
-With regard to empirical risk minimization in \eqref{eq:generalestimator}, we may hope that, by restricting the solution space to an appropriate signal set $\sset\subset \R^n$, reconstruction even succeeds in high-dimensional situations where $m \ll n$.
+With regard to empirical risk minimization in \eqref{eq:generalestimator}, we may hope that, by restricting the search space to an appropriate signal set $\sset\subset \R^n$, reconstruction even succeeds in high-dimensional situations where $m \ll n$.
 This desirable behavior obviously relies on a good choice of $\sset$ that is supposed to capture low-dimensional ``features'' of $\grtr$.
 In this context, the so-called \emph{Gaussian width} has turned out to be a very useful complexity parameter.
 Indeed, many recent results --- including ours below --- show that the square of the Gaussian width often determines the (minimal) number of samples to ensure recovery via convex optimization \cite{chandrasekaran2012geometry,amelunxen2014edge}.

 In the following, we briefly introduce all notions of complexity that are required to formulate our main results.
-For a more extensive discussion on the role of the Gaussian width and related quantities in signal estimation, the reader is referred to \cite{vershynin2014estimation, plan2013robust, RomanHDP,plan2014highdim}.
+Let us emphasize that these parameters originate from the field of geometric functional analysis (e.g., see \cite{gordon1985gaussian,gordon1988escape,giannopoulos2004asymptotic}), but they also appear in equivalent forms as \emph{Talagrand’s $\gamma_2$-functional} in stochastic processes (cf. \cite{talagrand2014chaining}) or as \emph{Gaussian complexity} in learning theory (cf. \cite{bartlett2003complexity}).
+For a more extensive discussion on their role in (signal) estimation problems and learning theory, the reader is referred to \cite{mendelson2007subgaussian,rudelson2008sparse,chandrasekaran2012geometry,plan2013robust,amelunxen2014edge,tropp2014recovery,plan2014highdim,RomanHDP}.
 Apart from that, some basic properties and specific examples are presented in Subsection~\ref{subsec:appl:signalsets}.

 \begin{definition}[Gaussian Width] Let $\gaussian \distributed \Normdistr{\vnull}{\I{n}}$ be a standard Gaussian random vector.
 The \emph{Gaussian width} of a bounded set $\sset\subset \R^n$ is defined as